 More info: Ski Club Kilternan

-If you feel like treating the kids to an adrenalin-rush, take a trip to Longford and try out water tubing.
-Floating down the rapids in River Inny is suitable for anyone looking for a rush – as long as you’re prepared to get wet.
-Outdoor Discovery in Ballymahon offers whitewater tours for the whole family in seven different rapids.
-The minimum age is 8 and children between 8 and 9 need to be accompanied by a parent.
+If you feel like treating the kids to an adrenalin-rush, take a trip to down the Liffey for a spot of whitewater rafting?!
+Floating down the rapids in River Liffey is suitable for anyone looking for a rush – as long as you’re prepared to get wet.
+Rafting.ie offers whitewater tours for the whole family.

 7. Climb New Heights in Killiney Hill Park